OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 60: April 14, 2018
+ **Today's Progress:** Switch to JS Bin.
+Keeping working on Simon Game from #freecodeCamp.
+My algorithm is wrong.
+Need to rethink way of my logic.
+60//#100DaysOfCode

 ### Day 59: April 13, 2018
  **Today's Progress:** Working on Simon Game #freecodeCamp.
 I was not expected to be so complicated task.
 Took awhile to figured algorithm.
 Will continue tommorow.
 Codepen stop working for me((( 59//#100DaysOfCode